Erin Nealy Cox

 legal (3)

-DugganUSA corpus shows Nealy Cox active as NDTX USA in DOJ Morning Digests (EFTA00040903 et al).
-Jul 30 2020 digest attributes NDTX tax fraud prosecution announcement to Nealy Cox.
-The DOJ corpus contains 1000 hits for Nealy Cox across the Epstein document releases - all are DOJ administrative news digests from her tenure as USA, not Epstein-related content.
-No direct Epstein connection found in any document corpus.
-The Boeing case CourtListener docket (29089563) confirms case filed Jan 7 2021 with Chad Meacham (DOJ) as lead prosecutor alongside Filip (K&E defense).
-Richard Roper III also appeared - he was the prior NDTX USA.
+Nealy Cox appears as the active NDTX US Attorney in DOJ Morning Digests (EFTA00040903 et al).
+A Jul 30 2020 digest attributes an NDTX tax fraud prosecution announcement to her.
+Her name appears about 1,000 times across the Epstein document releases, but every instance is a routine DOJ news digest from her tenure as US Attorney, not Epstein-related content; no direct Epstein connection appears in any released document.
+The Boeing case CourtListener docket (29089563) confirms the case was filed Jan 7 2021 with Chad Meacham (DOJ) as lead prosecutor alongside Filip (K&E defense).
+Richard Roper III, the prior NDTX US Attorney, also appeared.

-Boeing DPA precise details: Case 4:21-cr-00005 NDTX filed Jan 7 2021, assigned Judge Reed O Connor.
+Case 4:21-cr-00005 NDTX filed Jan 7 2021, assigned Judge Reed O Connor.
 Boeing charged with one count of conspiracy to defraud the US (fraud on FAA re MCAS system).
 DPA terms: $243.6M criminal penalty, $500M victim fund, $1.77B airline customer compensation = $2.51B total.
-No executive charged.
-No guilty plea.
-No compliance monitor required (unusual).
-DPA held charge in abeyance for 3 years.
-Key negotiators: Mark Filip (K&E, defense) signed for Boeing.
-Case brought in NDTX despite Boeing having no Texas connection - Prof Coffee called venue choice suspicious.
+No executive charged, no guilty plea, and no compliance monitor required (an unusual omission).
+DPA held the charge in abeyance for 3 years.
+Mark Filip (K&E, defense) signed for Boeing.
+Case brought in NDTX despite Boeing having no Texas connection - Prof Coffee called the venue choice suspicious.

-Boeing DPA breach and final resolution: May 14 2024 DOJ determined Boeing breached DPA paras 21/22/26d - failed to implement compliance program.
-Triggered by Jan 5 2024 Alaska Airlines door plug blowout.
-DOJ proposed plea deal rejected by Judge O Connor Dec 5 2024 (objected to monitor selection process).
-May 23 2025 DOJ and Boeing reached non-prosecution agreement: $444.5M victim fund + $240M criminal fine = $1.1B+.
-Boeing admits conspiracy to obstruct FAA.
-No court-appointed monitor - Boeing hires own outside contractor.
-Nov 6 2025 Judge O Connor dismissed the case.
-Families filed 5th Circuit mandamus petitions Nov 13 2025.
-The full cycle: DPA Jan 2021, breach May 2024, NPA May 2025, dismissal Nov 2025 - no criminal conviction after 346 deaths.
+On May 14 2024 DOJ determined Boeing breached DPA paras 21/22/26d by failing to implement a compliance program, a determination triggered by the Jan 5 2024 Alaska Airlines door plug blowout.
+A DOJ-proposed plea deal was rejected by Judge O Connor Dec 5 2024 over the monitor selection process.
+On May 23 2025 DOJ and Boeing reached a non-prosecution agreement: $444.5M victim fund + $240M criminal fine = $1.1B+.
+Boeing admits conspiracy to obstruct the FAA.
+No court-appointed monitor was required; Boeing hires its own outside contractor.
+Judge O Connor dismissed the case Nov 6 2025, and families filed 5th Circuit mandamus petitions Nov 13 2025.
+The full cycle - DPA Jan 2021, breach May 2024, NPA May 2025, dismissal Nov 2025 - ended with no criminal conviction after 346 deaths.

 intelligence (2)

-K&E recruitment and Boeing overlap analysis: K&E press release Jun 23 2021 shows Mark Filip personally welcomed Nealy Cox.
-Filip led Boeing defense team AND signed the DPA.
-Andrew Calder (K&E Houston partner, exec committee) also welcomed her citing our personal experience with her.
-The K&E announcement was made 5 months after Boeing DPA.
-Cox started Sep 1 2021 in Dallas - the same city where the Boeing case was filed.
-Prof Coffee: the US Attorneys joining the defense counsels law firm suggests they were both on the same wavelength.
-Victims families initially alleged impropriety but withdrew claims Jan 20 2022.
-Cox now practices government regulatory and internal investigations - the exact work that defends against the type of prosecution she previously conducted.
+The K&E press release of Jun 23 2021 records Mark Filip personally welcoming Nealy Cox.
+Filip led the Boeing defense team and signed the DPA.
+Andrew Calder (K&E Houston partner, exec committee) also welcomed her, citing his personal experience with her.
+The K&E announcement came 5 months after the Boeing DPA.
+Cox started Sep 1 2021 in Dallas, the same city where the Boeing case was filed.
+Prof Coffee said the US Attorney joining the defense counsel's law firm suggests they were both on the same wavelength.
+Victims' families initially alleged impropriety but withdrew the claims Jan 20 2022.
+Cox now practices government regulatory and internal investigations, the same category of work that defends against the type of prosecution she previously conducted.

-Acosta-Nealy Cox structural parallel: Both were Trump-appointed US Attorneys.
-Both negotiated historically lenient agreements for wealthy/powerful defendants (Acosta: Epstein NPA 2008, Nealy Cox: Boeing DPA 2021).
-Both agreements criticized as among worst of their kind.
-Both had K&E on the defense side (Acosta: Lefkowitz/Starr from K&E, Nealy Cox: Filip from K&E).
+Acosta and Nealy Cox were both Trump-appointed US Attorneys who negotiated agreements that critics called historically lenient for wealthy or powerful defendants (Acosta: Epstein NPA 2008; Nealy Cox: Boeing DPA 2021).
+Both agreements were criticized as among the worst of their kind.
+Both had K&E on the defense side (Acosta: Lefkowitz/Starr from K&E; Nealy Cox: Filip from K&E).
 Both resigned shortly after the agreements.
-Acosta became Labor Secretary then resigned over Epstein scrutiny.
-Nealy Cox joined K&E directly.
-Key difference: Acosta was a former K&E associate himself, while Nealy Cox had no prior K&E connection.
-Same lawyer Paul Cassell represented victims in both cases and drew the explicit comparison.
-American Prospect titled its article Boeing Epstein Deal.
+Acosta became Labor Secretary and then resigned over Epstein scrutiny, while Nealy Cox joined K&E directly.
+One difference: Acosta was a former K&E associate himself, while Nealy Cox had no prior K&E connection.
+The same lawyer, Paul Cassell, represented victims in both cases and drew the explicit comparison; the American Prospect titled its article Boeing Epstein Deal.

 identity (1)